snnath/DSAin90days/README.md

     Got to know more about n-queen problema and bacaktrackking in general.

     Arrays and pointers.
 Pointers do not contain a value but rather the address to a variable.

+    Day6

+    Linked Lists- they contain a value also the address of the next location where the value is stored.

 day 11-30- arrays, linked lists, stacks & queues.